dvd280/sparrow-messenger/README.md

 Bob decides to check whether he got a message from Alice, What he has to do is this:

-1.  log into his Monero CLI wallet and export the transaction history using the built in  "export_transfers" command - which saves the transaction data in a csv format.
+1.  log into his Monero CLI wallet and export the transaction history using the built in  "export_transfers" command - which saves the transaction data in a csv format (the csv is saved in the same folder as the cli exe by default).

 2. Identify which transactions signify the beginning and end of different messages.